Shaked35/Genome-AC-GAN/README.md

 `git clone https://github.com/Shaked35/cGenome-AC-GAN`

-create venv with python 3.9 and install [requirements.txt](requirements.txt) you can run make setup or make install from the terminal inside the project to prepare your python virtual environment.
+create venv with python 3.9 and install [requirements.txt](requirements.txt) you can run a setup or make an install from the terminal inside the project to prepare your python virtual environment.

 Usage
 Once you have completed the installation process, you can start using the Genome-AC-GAN implementation.
 Here are the general steps to follow:

-*Prepare your dataset*: the dataset should be ready in the resource directory. before each training you'll do the preprocessing step.
+*Prepare your dataset*: the dataset should be ready in the resource directory. before each training, you'll do the preprocessing step.

-*Train the model*: Use the provided training script [train_with_configuration.py](train_with_configuration.py) to train the Genome-AC-GAN model based on yaml configuration. you can use one of the existing [configurations](configurations) that used in our paper. if you want to train your own model, create a new yaml configuration based on the [arguments_description.yaml](configurations%2Farguments_description.yaml) and run the same script with --path <your_configuration_path.yaml>
+*Train the model*: Use the provided training script [train_with_configuration.py](train_with_configuration.py) to train the Genome-AC-GAN model based on yaml configuration. you can use one of the existing [configurations](configurations) that are used in our paper. if you want to train your own model, create a new yaml configuration based on the [arguments_description.yaml](configurations%2Farguments_description.yaml) and run the same script with --path <your_configuration_path.yaml>

-you can follow the steps below and training the new model or the old model. you also can find the input arguments that will affect the final model.
+you can follow the steps below and train the new model or the old model. you also can find the input arguments that will affect the final model.

 *Perform evaluations*: After training the model, you can conduct various evaluations to assess its performance.
 This may include evaluating metrics such as sequence similarity, diversity, or other domain-specific measurements.

-you can find different evaluations below in different jupyther notebooks.
+you can find different evaluations below in different Jupiter notebooks.

 ### Synthetic Genotypes Sequences (Output Models Results)